 Project Management: an introduction Short Courses

-The short Project Management course provides a great general introduction to project management.
-Topics covered in the Project Management course range from the project planning process, setting up project aims and objectives, and budgeting to adoption and structure.
-This Project Management course uses a variety of useful project planning tools, including risk analysis and management.
+This part-time evening course provides a general introduction to project management, ranging from the project planning process - setting up project aims and objectives and budgeting - to adoption and structure.
+It uses a variety of useful project planning tools, including risk analysis and management.
 It also examines the role of project manager and project team.

 |Start Date||Start Time||Duration||Cost||Course Code||Apply|